Malik Washington: Northwestern

 As a freshman in 2019, Washington had six receptions for 25 yards.
 In the COVID shortened 2020 season, he brought in five passes for 51 yards, while also rushing for eight yards.
 In week seven of the 2021 season, Washington hauled in five receptions for 84 yards and a touchdown in a win over Rutgers.
 In week three of the 2022 season, he notched four receptions for 76 yards and a touchdown in a 31-24 loss to Southern Illinois.
 Washington totaled 65 receptions for 694 yards and a touchdown, while also adding 16 yards on the ground, earning third-team all-Big Ten Conference from Pro Football Focus.
 After the season, he entered the NCAA transfer portal.

 Virginia

 Washington transferred to the University of Virginia to continue his collegiate career.
 In week two of the 2023 season, versus James Madison, he brought in five passes for 119 yards and a touchdown, and in week three against Maryland he notched nine receptions for 141 yards.
 In week four, Washington had a career performance, totaling ten catches for 170 yards and two touchdowns, but the Cavaliers would fall to NC State.
 He was named the Atlantic Coast Conference (ACC) wide receiver of the week.
 Washington finished the season with 110 receptions for 1,426 yards, both single season records for the Cavaliers, and nine touchdowns.
+His 110 receptions led the nation.